 Child and Elder Abuse Detail

 The Child/Elder Abuse Detail investigates neglect, physical and emotional abuse situations.
 A "child" is any person under the age of 18 years.
 An "elder" adult is defined as anyone over the age of 64 years.
-A "dependant" adult is any person between 18 and 64 years old who has physical or mental limitations, which restrict their ability to carry out normal activities.
+A "dependent" adult is any person between 18 and 64 years old who has physical or mental limitations, which restrict their ability to carry out normal activities.
 Child Protective Services works closely with children to ensure their safety and that home services are provided.
-Adult Protective Services provides similar services to the Elderly and Dependant victims.
+Adult Protective Services provides similar services to the Elderly and Dependent victims.

 The Domestic Violence Detail investigates domestic violence incidents of abuse committed against an adult or a fully emancipated minor who is the spouse, former spouse, cohabitant, former cohabitant, a person with whom the suspect has had, or is having, a child or has had a dating/engagement relationship.
 Same sex relationships are included.
 Our philosophical position is to make an arrest in every situation where legally permissible (absent exigent circumstances).